relayrides/coding-exercise/README.md

 ##### Android

 Use Java with standard Android XML layouts.
-You can use any libraries and tools you like.
-Volley and Glide are not required but recommended.
+You can use any libraries and tools you like, but be prepared to explain why.

-Send us the APK file so we can install on Android 4 or 5 and a link to your code repo.
-We want to see the details.
+Send us the APK file and a link to your code repo.

 ##### iOS